 Yes, cyberstalking and cyberbullying is a crime in Minnesota.
-Since both the state and federal laws identify multiple methods that apply to the state’s statue, it’s important to speak with a Woodbury Criminal Defense Lawyer.
+Since both the state and federal laws identify multiple methods that apply to the state’s statute, it’s important to speak with a Woodbury Criminal Defense Lawyer.

 Under Minnesota statute §609.748, Harassment, it refers to §609.749, Stalking, subdivision 2 clauses.
 The section goes on to state that online actions causing a victim to feel threated, intimidated, or persecuted could result in a criminal conviction.